We are expecting puppies in March 2024

 We are self financing hobby breeders and we have always kept official accounts for our breeding so all bank tranfers and/or cash are recorded.
 (This was noted with shock during our assessment for the ABS by the KC) Alan is HMRC registered even though retired.
 Self Assessment Accounts are submitted yearly.

 Since our first litter in 2010 and due to travelling across Europe to use many foreign Sires, importing Neo from Slovakia and importing our three youngsters from Poland in 2018-2019 in our quest for genetic diversity, and the upkeep of up to 12 Leonbergers, we have never been in a position to make profit from breeding.
 Quite the opposite, in particular with our Polish litter in 2012 where we lost considerably, especially as we kept four pups from a litter of eight.
-This is not our intention in the future, but our dogs have to be self sufficient.
-If we take in to account our financial loss of £100,000 in 2012, on our Spanish dream home that we gave up due to our love of the breed, we will never be in profit!
-It did happen briefly with our very big litter but it wasn't long before the pot was empty again.
+Importing another boy from Canada in 2023 was a huge expense.
+Our dogs have to be self sufficient so we have to breed to be able to afford to keep a large pack.
 Breeding is an expensive hobby, always looking for different blood lines and dogs, health testing etc. Those of us who do it properly will continue to put everything back in to breeding and our dogs, profit is never a consideration.

-When we do have puppies, it is always a labor of love and we enjoy every moment with our puppies when they are here.
+When we do have puppies, it is always a labor of love and we enjoy every moment with them when they are here.